Search H-1B salary, sponsor, and LCA data. Learn how to use OFLC and employer data to benchmark wages and check approval rates.

 Once you run a search, narrow your results:

-H-1B databases help you answer specific questions depending on whether you're researching sponsors, comparing offers, or tracking market trends.
-Here are the most common use cases for H-1B workers and job seekers.
-H-1B database tools help you answer these questions:
+An H-1B salary database helps you answer specific questions depending on whether you're researching sponsors, comparing offers, or tracking market trends.
+Here are the most common use cases for H-1B workers and job seekers:

 Limitations to understand:

-Wage levels are central to interpreting H-1B salary data accurately.
+Wage levels are central to interpreting information accurately.
 The OFLC assigns one of four wage levels to each position based on experience, education, and job complexity.
-Understanding these levels helps you compare salaries meaningfully during your job search.
+Understanding these levels helps you compare wages meaningfully during your job search.

-When searching the salary database, filter by wage level to ensure you're comparing similar positions.
+When searching, filter by wage level to ensure you're comparing similar positions.
 A Software Engineer at Level I in San Francisco has a different prevailing wage than Level III in Austin, and both differ significantly from Level IV in either location.

 For workers pursuing green card sponsorship through PERM, wage level also matters.
 The PERM process requires employers to offer at least the prevailing wage for the position, and that determination follows the same BLS-based methodology used for H-1B filings.